This is the most complete list of link building strategies on the Web. Period.

 Better Business Bureau

 Links from the BBB are now all nofollowed.
-And Google has said that getting listed on the BBB doesn’t directly help your SEO.
+And Google has said that getting listed on the BBB doesn’t directly help with SEO.
 That said, if you believe that getting listed on the BBB website itself has some SEO value, it might be worthwhile.

 The price of a BBB listing is determined by region and by number of employees.
 For example, St. Louis BBB ranges from $370 for 1-3 employees all the way to $865+ for 100-200 employees.
 Anything over that, as well as additional websites, constitutes as additional charges.